 FonePaw Data Recovery can recover deleted photos, videos, audio and other files from SD card, flash drive and more.
 No root required.
 Just download FonePaw Data Recovery on your Windows PC to begin.

-Step 1 Take SD card out of your Android phone.
-And insert it into computer via a card read.
+Step 1 Take the SD card out of your Android phone.
+And insert it into the computer via a card reader.

 Step 2 Launch FonePaw Data Recovery.
 Tick Images and Videos.